fbpx

 Some artists submit sketches, while others submit more complex (studio style) artworks.
 All are accepted and will be judged side by side on their artistic merits including originality, accuracy, composition, skill and impact.

-1. We use reusable exhibition frames to display the 100 finalist’s artwork – this cuts down on plastic and packaging and helps our exhibition display look consistent.
+1. We use reusable exhibition frames to display the 100 finalist’s artworks – this cuts down on plastic and packaging and helps our exhibition display look consistent.

 2. Having two set sizes gives us a level playing field and allows us to more fairly evaluate the merits of one artwork against another during the selection phase – this would be more difficult to do if we were comparing a huge artwork with a tiny one.
 Having a range of sizes would also increase the challenges we already face when hanging the exhibition at different venues.